 When I first saw this forest of sticks pointing skyward, I couldn’t figure out what they were.
 As I got a bit closer, it was obviously a vast collection of steering columns.
 This is a good preview of things to come, all in great multiples.

 And then there’s a whole building full of them.
 No wonder Jerry had a T-85 for me.
 And of course he knew that he did as soon as I called him.
 His memory is absolutely mind-boggling.
 I felt brain dead in his presence.

 Drums and hubs; both outside and inside these two buildings, which look to be some old farm outbuildings.

-Jerry’s family moved here from Arkansas in 1932, like so many others during the Dust Bowl era.
+Jerry’s family originally came to California for the Gold Rush in 1850 but found their gold in ranching and farming.
 I’m guessing that Jerry’s interest in cars and motorcycles was a lot bigger than in growing beans or picking fruit.
 So he started this wrecking yard in 1960 on part of the family ranch.
 It pretty well took over most of it, but he’s got a couple more that are dedicated to orchards and such.
 But he seems to spend all or most of his time here, Monday – Friday, and Saturday until noon.

 For some reason, way too many of my shots turned out fuzzy.
 Looks like power brake boosters on one side and steering control arms on the other.

 Transmission innards, I assume.
 I suppose Jerry knows what a lot of these are, or maybe this building is getting away even from him?

 Lots more drums, discs, and hubs.
 There’s more in the distance.

 A pile of more recent plastic grilles that don’t deserve to be sorted and stored properly.